SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 ```

-## Installing the Workday App
+## Installing the Workday app

-This section provides instructions on how to install the Workday App, as well as examples of each of the dashboards.
-The App's pre-configured searches and dashboards provide easy-to-access visual insights into your data.
+This section provides instructions on how to install the Workday app, as well as examples of each of the dashboards.
+The app's pre-configured searches and dashboards provide easy-to-access visual insights into your data.

 {@import ../../reuse/apps/app-install.md}

-## Viewing Workday Dashboards
+## Viewing Workday dashboards

 :::tip Filter with template variables
 Template variables provide dynamic dashboards that can rescope data on the fly.
 As you apply variables to troubleshoot through your dashboard, you view dynamic changes to the data for a quicker resolution to the root cause.
 You can use template variables to drill down and examine the data on a granular level.
 For more information, see [Filter with template variables](/docs/dashboards/filter-template-variables.md).